MissingMaps/partners/app/_partner/cisco.md

 - id: 2376
   desc: "The National Malaria Programme in Botswana and the Clinton Health Access Initiative are working with the Missing Maps team to comprehensively build a footprint map to aid upcoming malaria control and elimination field work in 2016, as part of a final push at the total elimination of malaria.
 Botswana is well-positioned to be one of the first countries in southern Africa to eliminate malaria in the next few years.
 In 2015, Botswana reported 276 cases of malaria countrywide, a number that reduced from a staggering 8,056 in 2000 thanks to the scale-up of effective interventions and surveillance in the communities."
 - id: 2261
   desc: "Mugumu is the capital of Serengeti district in eastern Tanzania and the surrounding villages have a very high incidence of Female Genital Mutilation, early marriage and Gender Based Violence.
 NGOs on the ground need better road and residential area data to facilitate their outreach work.
-We need to complete this map so we can print out paper maps ready for the next "FGM cutting season" in December."
+We need to complete this map so we can print out paper maps ready for the next FGM cutting season in December."

 ---